puma/puma/README.md

 ### Control/Status Server

-Puma has a built-in status and control app that can be used to query and control Puma.
+Puma has a built-in control and status app that can be used to manage and query Puma.

 ```
 $ puma --control-url tcp://127.0.0.1:9293 --control-token foo
 ```

 Puma will start the control server on localhost port 9293.
 All requests to the control server will need to include control token (in this case, `token=foo`) as a query parameter.
 This allows for simple authentication.

-Check out [status.rb](https://github.com/puma/puma/blob/master/lib/puma/app/status.rb) to see what the status app has available.
+Check out [status.rb](https://github.com/puma/puma/blob/master/lib/puma/app/status.rb) to see what actions are available.

 You can also interact with the control server via `pumactl`.
 This command will restart Puma: